autumn-mck/CSC1028APIs/README.md

-# CSC 1028 APIs
+# APIs for CSC1028 Project
-Blog post coming soon
+Blog post and more information coming soon
 See also <https://github.com/James-McK/ElectronApp>